 National University Leads California in Granting Master’s Degrees in Education to Minority Students

-La Jolla, Calif. – National University provides more master's degrees in education to minority students – including African Americans, Hispanic Americans, Asian Americans, and Native Americans – than any other college or university in California, according to Diverse Issues in Higher Education.
+La Jolla, Calif. – National University, California’s second-largest, private non-profit institution of higher education, conferred more master’s degrees in education to minority students – including Hispanics, African Americans, Asian Americans, and Native Americans – than any other college or university in California during the 2007-2008 academic year, according to Diverse Issues in Higher Education.

-In total, 380 Hispanics, 174 African Americans, 130 Asian Americans, and 19 Native Americans earned their master's degrees in Education from National University in 2005-2006.
-National University is first overall in California in granting master's degrees in education to every minority category.
-National is first in the nation in granting master's degrees in education to Hispanics and third in the U.S. in granting master's degrees in education to Asian Americans.
+National University ranked first overall in California in granting master’s degrees in education to every minority category.
+National University also is first in the nation in granting master’s degrees in education to Hispanics and third in the U.S. in granting master’s degrees in education to all minorities.

-Diverse Issues in Higher Education publishes its annual rankings of the top 100 colleges and universities providing graduate degrees to minority students each July.
+Diverse Issues in Higher Education published its annual rankings of the top 100 colleges and universities providing graduate degrees to minority students in late October.
 The rankings are based upon data from the U.S. Department of Education.

 For more information about National University and its minority graduates, visit www.nu.edu.
 For more information about Diverse Issues in Higher Education’s annual "Top 100" rankings, visit the publication’s website at www.diverseeducation.com.